davidgiga1993/mixing-station-docs/docs/settings/global.md

 # Global settings
 There are two places for configuring global settings:

-- The `Global settings` view allows you to change generic settings such as UI scale, scroll behavior or network interfaces
+- The `Global settings` view allows you to change generic settings such as UI scale, scroll behaviour or network interfaces
 - The `App settings` view allows you to change settings related to the mixing UI

 ## Global settings